 - The Award is given to a female photographer to complete a long-term documentary project.
 Proposals and accompanying material should present only the project for which the Award is being requested.

-- Presentation guidelines and image specifications are given at our Submittable.com page.
+- Presentation guidelines and image specifications are noted on the Submittable page.